Reality Winner, NSA contractor in leak case, out of prison

 Reality Winner, 29, has been moved to home confinement and remains in the custody of the federal Bureau of Prisons, the person said.
 The person could not discuss the matter publicly and spoke to the AP on condition of anonymity.

-She was convicted in 2018 of a single count of transmitting national security information.
-Prosecutors said at the time that her sentence was the longest ever imposed for leaking government information to the news media.
+She pleaded guilty in 2018 to a single count of transmitting national security information.
+Winner was sentenced to five years and three months in prison, which prosecutors said at the time was the longest ever imposed for leaking government information to the news media.

 Her release was hailed as a cause for celebration after advocates had spent years fighting for her release or a pardon.
 Her lawyer, Alison Grinter Allen, said in a statement that Winner and her family are working to “heal the trauma of incarceration and build back the years lost.”